RAVIKUMAR18371/RAVIKUMAR18371/README.md

 - 👋 Hi, I’m @RAVIKUMAR18371
 - 👀 I’m interested in learning the new thing.
-- 🌱 I’m currently learning java,python,c++ and machine learning.
+- 🌱 I’m currently learning java,python,c++ and full stack webdevelopment.
 - 💞️ I’m looking to collaborate on web development.
 - 📫 How to reach me email-ID-ravikumarparasar31@gmail.com